Salesforce adoption is a funny business!

 Well, there’s only one answer to that and that’s the funny business that I mentioned about it earlier.

 You will not see the ROI on Salesforce right from the moment you buy/implement it!
-You will see the ROI, only and only when your Salesforce adoption rate increases substantially.
+You will see the ROI, only and only when your the rate of adoption of Salesforce increases substantially.

-Your Salesforce adoption process should be laser focussed – to ensure that your Salesforce is not only used correctly, and it is ingrained into your work force’s daily routines and work-life.
+Your Salesforce adoption processes and practices should be laser focussed – to ensure that your Salesforce is not only used correctly, and it is ingrained into your work force’s daily routines and work-life.

 When you see this become a reality, then you would feel that implementing Salesforce was the best decision ever!